KoHomerHu/unstructured_highdim_bo/README.md

   <img src="./figures/figure_05_20.png" alt="figure_05_20.png" width="500"/>
 </p>

 In this experiment, after 20 initial points were generated from Sobol, vanilla BO was run for 80 iterations and then switched to TuRBO-1 to run for 100 iterations, the result is compared to running vanilla BO only for 180 iterations.
-Since the levy4_25 values are negative and with random noise, I transformed them by log(-y + 0.15).
+Since the levy4_25 values are negative and with random noise, I transformed them by $\log(-y + 0.15)$.